mikhailknyazev/automation-samples/README.md

       ansible.builtin.ping:
 ```

-We need to execute the following:
+Let's execute it as follows:

 `[devops@ansible-engine ~]$ ansible-playbook ping-all.yml`

-The expected output should be as follows:
+The expected output:
 ```
 PLAY [Ping all hosts] *******************************************************************************************************************************